 Implementing a JIT compiled language using OCaml and LLVM

 Notwithstanding the loftiness of the title, this is just a tutorial inspired by Implementing a JIT Compiled Language with Haskell and LLVM.
-I chose OCaml and decided to select by own libraries to accomplish this.
+I chose OCaml and decided to select my own libraries to accomplish this.
 So, for example, the parser using Angstrom, which I know nothing about.

 While I code I also strive to learn.